 - Finally, yoga exercises stimulate blood flow throughout the body, allowing nutrients to be carried through the body and toxins to be removed from the body.
 As a result, overall nourishment of the lumbar muscles and soft tissues is improved.

-When teaching this sequence, or any other sequence, to a student with chronic lower back pain, request them to ask their doctor or physical therapist for any advise and contraindications.
+When teaching this sequence, or any other sequence, to a student with chronic lower back pain, request them to ask their doctor or physical therapist for any advice and contraindications.
 Once you know which positions or exercises you must avoid and which are highly recommended you can still modify the practice.
 Generally speaking, a yoga practice for lower back pain relief, should focus on the following key points:

 - Lengthening the hip flexors